tlapinsk/byte-data-insights/README.md

 ---
 This repository contains files for a short assignment analyzing Byte Foods items purchased data and a tool to further extend these insights.

-There are 3 folders in this project
+There are 3 folders in this project:
 - [assets](https://github.com/tlapinsk/byte-data-insights/tree/master/assets)
 - [data](https://github.com/tlapinsk/byte-data-insights/tree/master/data)
 - [notebooks](https://github.com/tlapinsk/byte-data-insights/tree/master/notebooks)